Dissipation for codimension 1 singular structures in the incompressible Euler equations: Introduction

 Note that $C^\infty$ fails to be dense in both $SBD$ and $L^\infty$.
 Thus, the mechanism that here prevents dissipation from happening is completely different from that in \cref{T:main_smooth_dense}.
 The main point is that for vector fields with bounded deformation, the dissipation is concentrated on the singular part of the symmetric gradient of the velocity field (see \cref{P: upper bound DR}).
 The \quotes{Cantor part} is ruled out by the $SBD$ assumption, while the \quotes{jump part} is shown to be $D$-negligible by \cref{T:main_traces}.
 Differently from the usual commutator arguments (as the one of \cref{T:main_smooth_dense}), here both the incompressibility and the momentum equations are heavily used.
 The $SBD$ time regularity is needed for technical reasons and it does not seem possible to remove it without making some extra assumptions (see \cref{R:sbd_time} and \cref{P:SBD cons strange}).
 We remark that a similar mechanism has been previously noted in \cite{ACM05} in the context of the transport equations.
 However, the fact that the density may not have strong traces and the absence of the pressure make the two proofs rather different.

-\begin{remark} In \cref{C:main_SBD} the assumption on the existence of traces for the pressure could have been relaxed to hold only on the hypersurfaces where the singular part of the space-time symmetric gradient of the velocity field is concentrated. \end{remark}
+\begin{remark} In \cref{C:main_SBD} the assumption on the existence of traces for the pressure could have been relaxed to hold only on the hypersurfaces where the singular part of the space-time symmetric gradient of the velocity field is concentrated.
+We are not aware of any non-trivial general result which guarantees the existence of strong traces for the pressure given the ones for the velocity. \end{remark}

 \begin{remark} Since the condition $u\in BD$ can be equivalently formulated in terms of longitudinal increments (see \cref{l: characterization of BD}), by interpolating with $u\in L^\infty$, we obtain